ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 1. Click **Create IKE policy**.
 1. From the **VPN connection details** page, set the **IKE policies** field to use the wanted IKE policy.

-## Creating an IKE policy by using the CLI
+## Creating an IKE policy from the CLI
 {: #vpn-using-cli-create-ike-policy}
 {: cli}